buzzware/pelican/README.md

-# Pelican - another Flutter Router
+# Pelican - Navigation Router for Flutter

 The Pelican is a large bird that navigates around Australia and South East Asia https://en.wikipedia.org/wiki/Australian_pelican